-Here are the trainings we have scheduled for fall 2024:
+Here are the trainings we have scheduled for fall 2025 (PDF).

-For the full resource list, please refer to our New Hampshire Project ATTAIN Websites and Resources (PDF).
-For your convenience, we've listed some of these resources below.
+- Websites and Resources list: We have created a resource list for you to check out.
+It includes local and national resources on the topics of neurodiversity and trauma.
+For the full resource list, please refer to our Project ATTAIN Trauma and Neurodiversity Resources (PDF).
+For your convenience, we've listed some of these resources in the sections below.

 National resources